Why are Estates Required to Pay Fees to the Commissioner’s Office?

 The Commissioner of Account’s fees are established by recommendation of the Judicial Council of the Virginia Supreme Court to the Judges of each Circuit Court for consideration, adoption or modification.
 The fees approved are generally the result of recommendations of the Standing Committee on Commissioners of Accounts of the Virginia Judicial Council, which are made in an effort to promote uniformity and reasonableness of charges among the numerous Commissioners of Accounts for all jurisdictions in the Commonwealth of Virginia.

-The current fees allowed to the Commissioner of Accounts were approved by Order of the Henrico County Circuit Court entered June 27, 2017.
-The fee increases reflect the first increase in fees allowed to Commissioners since 2008.
+The current fees allowed to the Commissioner of Accounts were approved by Order of the Henrico County Circuit Court entered November 4, 2022.

 The fee schedule applies not only to decedent’s estates, but to guardianships of the property of minors, conservatorships for incapacitated adults, testamentary trusts and foreclosures of real estate.